dunnjm814/Lets-Learn-Angular/Notes.md

 not all directives use two way binding, ngModel is one that does.
 `[(ngModel)]` is the syntax angular recognizes for two way data binding.

+## Content Projection

+Content projection in Angular is a powerful feature that allows you to insert or project content from one component into another.
+It is primarily achieved using the <ng-content> element, which acts as a placeholder for the projected content.

+## Conditional content projection

+If your component needs to conditionally render content, or render content multiple times, you should configure that component to accept an `<ng-template>` element that contains the content you want to conditionally render.

+Using an `<ng-content>` element in these cases is not recommended, because when the consumer of a component supplies the content, that content is always initialized, even if the component does not define an `<ng-content>` element or if that `<ng-content>` element is inside of an ngIf statement.

+With an `<ng-template>` element, you can have your component explicitly render content based on any condition you want, as many times as you want.
+Angular will not initialize the content of an `<ng-template>` element until that element is explicitly rendered.

+## Pipe

+Pipes in Angular are a powerful feature that allows you to transform data directly within your templates.
+They enable you to declare a transformation function once and use it across multiple templates, making your code more reusable and maintainable.

+Using Built-in Pipes

+Angular provides a set of built-in pipes in the @angular/common package.
+Some of the commonly used pipes include:

+CurrencyPipe: Transforms a number to a currency string, formatted according to locale rules.

+DatePipe: Formats a Date value according to locale rules.

+DecimalPipe: Transforms a number into a string with a decimal point, formatted according to locale rules.

+UpperCasePipe: Transforms text to all upper case.